shantosh-m/ToDo-App/README.md

 - Only most recent 5 incomplete tasks are shown.
 - Completed tasks animate and are removed from the UI.
-- And those records will be deleted entirely from the database
+- And those records will be deleted entirely from the database.